baztian/teatime/README.rst

 Usage
 =====

-Simply start teatimer via the teatimer script.
+Simply start teatime via the teatime script.

 Contributing
 ============

 Please submit `bugs and patches
-<https://bugs.launchpad.net/teatimer>`_.
+<https://bugs.launchpad.net/teatime>`_.
 All contributors will be
 acknowledged.
 Thanks!

 License
 =======

-TeaTimer is released under the GNU General Public license (GPL).
+TeaTime is released under the GNU General Public license (GPL).
 See the file ``COPYING`` in the distribution for details.

 Changelog
 =========